Decomposition of Polysymmetric Functions and Stack Partitions: Identities on Polysymmetric Functions

 \begin{theorem} For any positive integers $d$ and $m$, we have

 \end{theorem}

-\begin{proof} As in Theorem \ref{thm:EdHd}, the result follows by induction using the identity $\mathcal{H}^+(t)\mathcal{E}^+(t) = 1$, replacing $H$ and $E$ with $H^+$ and $E^+$.
-The involution $\Omega$ yields \eqref{eqn:HPinEP}. \end{proof} The next identities are introduced to help complete the relationships among the four bases ${H, E, H^+, E^+}$. \begin{theorem} For any positive integers $d$ and $m$, we have
+\begin{proof} As in Theorem~\ref{thm:EdHd}, equation~\eqref{eqn:EPinHP} follows by the same induction argument, using $\mathcal{H}^+(t)\mathcal{E}^+(t)=1$ and replacing $H$ and $E$ with $H^+$ and $E^+$, respectively, throughout.
+Applying the involution $\Omega$ then yields \eqref{eqn:HPinEP}. \end{proof} The next theorem provides essential identities that complete the relationships among the four bases $H, E, H^+,$ and $E^+$. \begin{theorem} For any positive integers $d$ and $m$, we have

 \end{theorem}

 \begin{proof} We begin with the generating function

 Multiplying both sides by \( \mathcal{E}^+(t) \), we obtain